-- "1.
-A Chamber, following consultation with the Registrar, may appoint a legal representative of victims where the interests of justice so require. - 2.
-The Chamber may appoint counsel from the Office of Public Counsel for victims".
+"1.
+A Chamber, following consultation with the Registrar, may appoint a legal representative of victims where the interests of justice so require.
+The Chamber may appoint counsel from the Office of Public Counsel for victims as defined in regulation 81, sub-regulation 3.